Header image courtesy of Sake Central

 Hongkongers love all things Japanese, so it’s no surprise that Japan’s national drink, sake, is enjoying a wave of popularity here in the 852.
 Whether you’re an aspiring sake samurai, want to check out some new bars, or just looking to expand your drink horizons, there’s a sake bar in Hong Kong for you.

 Although beer remains the widely accessible drink in Japan, sake is still Japan’s treasured national drink for celebrations, sealing business deals, gifting, or any special occasion, really.
 Sake can be served hot or cold, but it’s most commonly served cold so as to properly enjoy the subtleties of the flavour profile.

 Sake has a much higher alcohol content than beers and most wines as it’s made with rice (specifically saka mai, a breed of rice that’s larger and firmer than regular rice), water, and kōji (the mould used to ferment soy sauce and miso).
-The production process encourages the conversions of starch to sugar and sugar to alcohol to happen simultaneously.
-Fun fact: Temples and shrines were the primary producers of sake up until the Meiji Restoration.
-Today, there are around 2,000 sake breweries in Japan, some specializing in making junmai.
+The production process encourages the conversion of starch to sugar and sugar to alcohol to happen simultaneously.

-There are heaps of varieties of sake, and if you’re just dipping your toes into the world of this fabulous clear nectar, you may feel overwhelmed.
-Daijoubu, we’re here to help.
+There are heaps of varieties of sake.
 The flavour, quality, and price of a bottle of sake are determined by the percentage of bran polished away from the saka mai, whether sugars and/or seed alcohol is added, and other unique steps a brewery may use in their process.